Austin Healey 3000

 - The standard radial equivalent for 590-15 crossply is 165 R15.
 In this size we suggest either 165-15 Michelin XAS or 165 HR 15 PIRELLI CINTURATO CA67.

-We recommend the Michelin XAS as the best tyres for your Austin Healey 3000.
-It is the most suitable tyre for your car as it has the right height and handle extremely well.
+- We recommend the 180 HR 15 Michelin XAS as the best tyres for your Austin Healey 3000 with 4.5” or wider wheels.
+It has the right height and will handle extremely well.

 Review from one of our customers:

 I had struggled to find suitable tyres for my AH3000 locally (aesthetically as well as functionally).
 I saw your Youtube clip about this issue and ordered the recommended tyres.

 They were dispatched, delivered and are now fitted.

 I am absolutely delighted - not only do they look 'right' for the car, they have transformed the steering and ride.

 Austin Healey Tyre Options from left to right:

 Avon CR6ZZ 185/70VR15